 How to apply

-Candidates are advised to discuss their application with Madeleine Seppelt, the Honorary Secretary to the South Australian Rhodes Scholarships Selection Committee.
+Candidates are advised to contact Sue Fitzpatrick to discuss their application.
+Sue is assisting Maddeleine Seppelt, the Honorary Secretary to the South Australian Rhodes Scholarships Selection Committee.

 - 2010 Josh Makepeace BSc (Hons) 2010